donejs/donejs/tutorials/getstarted/building.md

 Reload your page.
 Only two JavaScript files will load: steal.production.js and production.js.
 Not bad considering 28 files are loaded in development mode.

-When you're ready, learn how to [documenting Document Cookbook]
+When you're ready, learn how to [cookbook.documenting Document Cookbook]